tradingfinder forex trade management expert

 SIBI Structure Analysis

-The SIBI pattern consists of three candlesticks:
+The SIBI pattern consists of three candles:

 • The first candle has a large bearish body, indicating the start of strong selling pressure;